 Geoffrey "Cappy" Collins, MD

 Dr. Collins, a graduate of Icahn School of Medicine (MSSM), recently completed his pediatric residency at the University of Rochester.
 While at the Mount Sinai, he won the MSSM George James Traveling Scholar Award in 2008.
 He also won University of Rochester Creative Excellence Award in 2010, after founding Cyclopedia Rochester, a community organization that uses physical exercise to prevent behavioral issues, obesity, and chronic stress in adolescents.
+In 2012, he launched a sister Cyclopedia program at Mount Sinai, partnering with the Stanley M. Isaacs Neighborhood Center and providing services for students at M.S.
+224, Manhattan East School for Arts and Academics.
 Apart from his extensive medical education and training, Dr. Collins holds a Masters of Fine Arts (MFA) in computer art.

 Andrea Deierlein, PhD